-However, under hard driving, for example after a few laps around a race track or when descending a long, steep hill, the high temperatures created by the friction of pad on disc can cause the brake fluid to boil and it starts turning into a gas.
+However, under hard driving, for example after a few laps around a race track or when descending a long, steep hill, the high temperatures created by the friction of the pad on the rotor can cause the brake fluid to boil and it starts turning into a gas.

-This means it’s compressible and the brake pedal begins to feel spongy - the braking efficiency is reduced and can fail altogether.
+This means it becomes compressible, which makes the brake pedal feel spongy, and reduces braking efficiency.
 This reverses once the brake fluid cools.

-Brake fluid also corrodes painted surfaces, so be careful when topping up and changing the fluid.
+Most types of brake fluid corrode painted surfaces, so be careful when topping up and changing the fluid.